Massie Trial: Events of September 12–13, 1931

-In the evening hours of Saturday, September 12, 1931, the Massies, the Browns, and the Bransons – all Navy couples – attended a Navy event at the Ala Wai Inn, a Waikiki nightclub.
+On the evening of Saturday, September 12, 1931, the Massies, the Browns, and the Bransons – all Navy couples – attended a Navy event at the Ala Wai Inn, a Waikiki nightclub.
 At about 11:30 p.m., Thalia had an argument with a Lieutenant Stogsdal, which ended with her slapping an officer and then storming out.
 Thomas, not having witnessed the event, assumed she was tired and had gone home, and stayed at the nightclub.
 Meanwhile, at some time between 11:30 and 12:00, Thalia left the Ala Wai Inn.
 She claimed to have walked towards Waikiki Park – a dance hall a few hundred meters from the nightclub, which had a dance that night as well.
 The dance was normally scheduled to end at 11:45, but ended closer to 11:55 that night.

 At some time between 12:20 and 12:45 Sunday morning, Thalia was picked up by a car driving along Ala Moana Road, then a relatively isolated road that connected Waikiki to Honolulu which was often used as a lover's lane by locals.
 The car was occupied by the Berringer and Clark families, who were the first to definitely recognize Thalia after she left Ala Wai Inn.
 According to their testimony, Thalia claimed that she was assaulted and robbed (but not raped) by several Hawaiian men.
 She declined police intervention and asked to be taken home; she got there at about 1 a.m.
 However, the driver made several mistakes while driving there, so it was not the shortest route.
 As Thomas was still not home and she did not have keys, Thalia had to break through the back door to get inside.